 - GPA requirements of a minimum of 2.0 for the previous quarter (grading period). - Probation Waiver (used for Athletic Eligibility) does not apply to Dances.
 A process is in place for Administrative Team consideration (if less than a 2.0 GPA).
-A letter to the principal is required. - NO Outstanding Fines - Good attendance is expected.
-No Official Notice of Truancy. - No more than 3 Days of suspension in the most recent and/or current quarter - A Hercules High School an ID/Lanyard is required to purchase a dance ticket, as well as, to enter a dance - Only one ticket per student may be purchased. - Non-Hercules High School students may attend school dances which allow guests, AND must have administrative approval (which include: 1) filling out the appropriate Guest Form, 2) being interviewed by the principal or designee), and 3) the age limit for guests is 19). - Dress for all dances must be accordance with the school dress policy and the expectations for a specific dance (e.g. Formal or Semi-Formal Dress).
+A letter to the principal is required. - NO Outstanding Fines - Maintain 95% attendance and be punctual and on time for all classes every day. - o Less than 10 days of Unexcused/Unverified Absences - Less than 20 Tardies - No more than 3 Days of suspension in the most recent and/or current quarter - A Hercules High School an ID/Lanyard is required to purchase a dance ticket, as well as, to enter a dance - Only one ticket per student may be purchased. - Non-Hercules High School students may attend school dances which allow guests, AND must have administrative approval (which include: 1) filling out the appropriate Guest Form, 2) being interviewed by the principal or designee), and 3) the age limit for guests is 19). - Dress for all dances must be accordance with the school dress policy and the expectations for a specific dance (e.g. Formal or Semi-Formal Dress). - Students who show up for a dance wearing inappropriate clothing will be prohibited from entering. (e.g. low-cut fronts, too revealing, dresses made of sheer fabric, nothing worn under the dress, extremely short, top hats, canes). - Students showing up for a dance under the influence of a controlled substance and/or alcohol will be prohibited from entering, and will face further disciplinary action; including Police intervention.

-- Students who show up for a dance wearing inappropriate clothing will be prohibited from entering. (e.g. low-cut fronts, too revealing, dresses made of sheer fabric, nothing worn under the dress, extremely short, top hats, canes). - Students showing up for a dance under the influence of a controlled substance and/or alcohol will be prohibited from entering, and will face further disciplinary action; including Police intervention. - Appropriate Behavior is expected at dances; for example, grinding and/or lap dancing are unacceptable.
+Appropriate Behavior is expected at dances; for example, grinding and/or lap dancing are unacceptable.
 Students may be asked to leave the Dance if this occurs.